krstffr/meteor-instagram-fetcher/README.md

 InstagramFetcher.fetchImages.fromTag(options, function ( images, pagination ) {
 	// images is a collection of the found images console.log( images );
+	// The pagination object contains id's used for pagination.
+See below! console.log( pagination );
 });
 ```